 The City of New Haven has a full-time tax collector that works under the administrative direction of the state Office of Policy and Management and the Controller.
 The primary responsibility of this position is the billing for and collection of all tax money due to the city.

-The second installment of Real Estate, Special Service District, Personal Property and Motor Vehicle tax and the Supplemental Motor Vehicle tax on the Grand List of 2019 were due January 1, 2021 and payable on or before February 1, 2021.
+The second installment of Real Estate, Special Service District, Personal Property, Motor Vehicle tax, and the entire Supplemental Motor Vehicle tax on the Grand List of 2020 are due:

-Unpaid taxes were delinquent as of February 2, 2021.
+Unpaid taxes are delinquent as of February 2, 2022

-On that date, interest was charged from the original due date of January 1, 2021.
+On that date, interest will be charged from the original due date of January 1, 2022.

 Personal property and motor vehicle are computed in the same manner.

 If you have received a tax bill from a town/city in which you did not reside in or garage your vehicle in as of October 1, 2020, contact the Assessor to request a transfer to the correct town/city of residency as of October 1, 2020.

 "Payments made by credit or debit card using the online service will not prevent your automobile from being Seized or Booted if your taxes are delinquent."